 Prior to taking this test, the prospective employee will be given forms notifying him or her to report for the test, which includes instructions and an explanation of the collection procedures.
 The prospective employee will be asked to sign a general consent and release for controlled substance testing.

-All offers to hire a prospective employee will be conditioned on: (a) the prospective employee signing the general consent and release form, (b) the prospective employee taking the controlled substance test and passing it, and (c) the prospective employee allowing the District, at the District’s request, to obtain controlled substance and alcohol testing results from previous employers.
+All offers to hire a prospective employee will be conditioned on: (a) the prospective employee signing the general consent and release form, (b) the prospective employee taking the controlled substance test and passing it, and (c) the prospective employee allowing the district, at the district’s request, to obtain controlled substance and alcohol testing results from previous employers.

 Post-accident Testing.
-As soon as practical following an accident involving an employee in operation of a District vehicle or any vehicle used in the performance of District business, but within 8 hours (preferably 2 hours) for alcohol and within 32 hours for controlled substance testing, an employee will be required to undergo alcohol and controlled substance testing, provided one or more of the following occurred: (A) the employee was performing a safety-sensitive function with respect to the vehicle involved in the accident and the accident involved the loss of human life regardless of who is at fault, serious injury or major property damage; or
+As soon as practical following an accident involving an employee in the operation of a district vehicle or any vehicle used in the performance of district business, but within 8 hours (preferably 2 hours) for alcohol and within 32 hours for controlled substance testing, an employee will be required to undergo alcohol and controlled substance testing, provided one or more of the following occurred: (A) the employee was performing a safety-sensitive function with respect to the vehicle involved in the accident, or

 (B) the employee receives a citation under state or local law for a moving violation arising from the accident.

-Results of testing done by a law enforcement officer at the scene of the accident will be accepted by the District.
+Results of testing done by a law enforcement officer at the scene of the accident will be accepted by the district.

-An employee will be assigned to a non-safety-sensitive function or placed on non disciplinary suspension with pay while awaiting the test results.
+An employee will be assigned to a non-safety-sensitive function or placed paid administrative leave while awaiting the test results.

 Reasonable Suspicion Testing.
-An employee will be required to undergo alcohol and/or controlled substance testing if the District has reasonable suspicion to believe that he or she has violated the prohibitions of these rules, or if the employee's behavior and appearance show documentable signs of misuse of alcohol or use of a controlled substance.
+An employee will be required to undergo alcohol and/or controlled substance testing if the district has reasonable suspicion to believe that he or she has violated the prohibitions of these rules, or when observation indicates that the employee is impaired or incapable of performing assigned duties, or experiences reduced productivity, vehicle crashes, high absenteeism, or other behavior inconsistent with previous performance. .
 Supervisory observations must be personally observed and documented.
 The test(s) will be administered within two hours following the determination of reasonable suspicion.

 When an employee is notified that there is reasonable suspicion to be tested, he or she will be expected to report to the test site immediately.
 The employee will be escorted by the supervisor to the test site.
 The supervisor will also make arrangements for transporting the employee to his or her home after the test is completed.

-Supervisors will be trained to recognize behaviors characteristic of alcohol misuse or controlled substance use.
+Supervisors will be trained to recognize behaviors characteristic of alcohol or controlled substance impairment

 Return to Duty Testing.
 An employee who returns to duty after violation of the alcohol misuse provisions will be required to undergo an alcohol test, with a resulting BAC of 0.0% necessary for reinstatement.
 An employee who returns to duty after violation of the controlled substance use provisions will be required to undergo a controlled substance test, with a verified negative result necessary for reinstatement.